 In the same period of 2009, corporate PACs had sent 59% of their $64 million in campaign contributions to Democratic candidates, according to the data.
 AT&T Corp. and GlaxoSmithKline PLC are among the companies whose PAC donations shifted this year toward GOP candidates.

-All of which we know, of course, because PAC donations—refer back to today’s handy New York Times clip-and-save graphic!— must be reported to the Federal Election Commission.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+All of which we know, of course, because PAC donations—refer back to today’s handy New York Times clip-and-save graphic!— must be reported to the Federal Election Commission.Liz Cox Barrett is a writer at CJR.